sandeepyadav-24/Bot.AI/README.md

 ## Features

-- **Seamless Security:** Avatar.AI prioritizes user safety with a secured website.
+- **Seamless Security:** Bot.AI prioritizes user safety with a secured website.
 Additionally, it leverages Auth0 for robust authentication, ensuring your data remains protected.

 - **Powered by Gemini:** Experience unparalleled response accuracy.
-Avatar.AI utilizes Google's cutting-edge Gemini technology for real-time computations, guaranteeing reliable and insightful answers to your requests.
+Bot.AI utilizes Google's cutting-edge Gemini technology for real-time computations, guaranteeing reliable and insightful answers to your requests.

 - **Enhanced User Experience:** Boost your efficiency with the Recent Searches feature.
 Easily access past inquiries and avoid repetitive typing, allowing you to focus on getting things done.